itext/itext-dotnet/itext/itext.brotli-compressor/README.md

 ## Installation

+`brotli-compressor` is experimental so the artifacts are only available on iText's artifactory.

+ You can add it as a custom NuGet repository to Visual Studio.
+In the NuGet Package Manager, go to the settings and add the following URL as a package source: https://repo.itextsupport.com/api/nuget/nuget.
+You can also browse the iText Artifactory server and download NuGet packages manually.

-Add the following dependency to your Maven project:
+Add the following dependency to your .NET project:

 ```bash